 Why you should be a part of this online community

-AAOE-Talk provides administrators, office managers and managing physicians with a place to openly exchange ideas and discuss the business issues facing modern ophthalmic practices.
-You can use AAOE-Talk to receive answers to your questions about coding, human resources, financial management and many other practice management issues.
+AAOE-Talk provides administrators, office managers and managing physicians with a place to openly exchange ideas, share resources and discuss the business issues facing modern ophthalmic practices.
+You can use AAOE-Talk to discover answers to your questions about coding, human resources, financial management and many other practice management topics.

 How to participate

 To participate in the online community, you must be a member of AAOE and use the link to register to gain access to the community.
 If you have any questions, email us at firstname.lastname@example.org.

 Already a subscriber?
 Access AAOE-Talk.

 Rules of participation